How to Pair Wine with Desserts [Dessert Wine Guide]

 Aromatized Dessert Wines

-Ignorance or, in our case theory, is bliss.
-But what wine should you actually pair with your dessert?
+But, which wine should you actually pair with which type of dessert?
 According to the sommelier’s advice, here is a list of sweets and their best wine pairs.

 Baked Leavened Sweets